anotherRedbeard/apimdemo-environment/scripts/README.md

 This directory contains PowerShell scripts.
 PowerShell is a cross-platform task automation solution made up of a command-line shell, a scripting language, and a configuration management framework.
 These scripts are used for various tasks such as setting up the environment, running tests, and deploying the application.

-#### apim-vnet-internal-az.ps1
+#### apim-vnet-internal-az-wo-pip.ps1

 This will use existing vNet to create an Azure API resource with availability zones enabled, vNet integration in Internal mode.

-Currently this requires a Public IP, but that requirement should go away soon.
+Currently this requires a Public IP, so this script will fail, but that requirement should go away soon.

+#### apim-vnet-internal-az-pip.ps1

+This will use existing vNet to create an Azure API resource with availability zones enabled, vNet integration in Internal mode and it will create a new public IP and use it in the APIM creation.

 ## Usage